TTENDO/DriverValidation/README.md

 Our main goal is to achieve a system that eases finding parking for drivers at their finger tips.

 ###Motivation
-Through our intercation with a sample Of Uagndan drivers, they hustle with finding where to park
+Through our interaction with a sample Of Uagndan drivers, they hustle with finding where to park

 ###Development tools
 Built with node js, pug and mongoDb